laravel/docs/collections.md

 	// [5, 6, 7, 8, 9, 10]

-You may optionally pass the size of the slice you want as the second argument:
+If you would like to limit the size of the returned slice, pass the desired size as the second argument to the method:

 	$slice = $collection->slice(4, 2);